 The fellowship program provides postgraduate training in facial plastic surgery.
 Those in the fellowship have aided the AAFPRS foundation over the years through the development of dissemination of new procedures, improvement of patient care, refinement of surgical techniques and the promotion of confidence and respect in the specialty.

-Our Nurse Injector, Rene’ Thomas, as well as our Patient Care Consultant, Christy Reed, and Dr. Buckingham were recently in Dallas, TX for the American Academy for Facial Plastic and Reconstructive Surgery (AAFPRS) fall meeting.
+Our Nurse Injector, Rene’ Thomas and Dr. Buckingham were recently in Dallas, TX for the American Academy for Facial Plastic and Reconstructive Surgery (AAFPRS) fall meeting.
 At the meeting Dr. Buckingham gave lectures titled “Graduated Dissection in the High Lateral Approach to SMAS Facelifting” and “Shoe Leather to Success”.
 The facelift lecture was featured in the afternoon breakout session featuring many of the recognized leaders in facelift surgery in the country.
 The second lecture was also part of a special series of lectures from successful practices throughout the U.S.

 The AAFPRS was founded in 1964 and represents more than 2,500 facial plastic and reconstructive surgeons throughout the world.
 The AAPFRS is a National Medical Specialty Society of the American Medical Association (AMA).